flokoe/website/content/posts/mastering-acls-once-and-for-all/index.md

 ---
-title: "Mastering Access Control Lists (ACLs) once and for all"
+title: "How Access Control Lists (ACLs) work and how to use them"
 date: 2021-09-20T12:58:57+02:00
 draft: false
 menu: favorites